rbraband521/Sequelize-Model-Associations/Associations.md

   }
 };
 ```
-the onDelete: 'CASCADE' configures the model so if a user is deleted, the user's Course will be delted too
+  * The onDelete: 'CASCADE' configures the model so if a user is deleted, the user's Course will be deleted as well.
-the 'references' section will set up the 'Courses' table in the database to reflect the same relationship we set up in the inital steps of this.
+  * The 'references' section will set up the 'Courses' table in the database to reflect the same relationship we set up in the inital steps of this.

-At this point, I was still receiving an error "column 'userId' does not exist".
+At this point, you could have everything working just great however I was still receiving an error "column 'UserId' does not exist".
 For me, this was because of how I was requesting information in my GET request.
 If you're still receiving this error, navigate to your routes.js file and check out your GET request

 Mine looks like this: